YuPeiHenry/Pyramid-Puzzle-Solver/README.md

 2D puzzles are easy, how about the 3D puzzles?
 Below is an example of a 3D puzzle.
 <img src="docs/3D_puzzle.jpg" width="250px">
-Start up threeDim.java.
-The sholver should look like this.
+Start up threeDimUi.java.
+The solver should look like this.
 <img src="docs/3D_step_0.jpg" width="250px">
 First, mark out all blocks that are occupied using Left Click.
 <img src="docs/3D_step_1.jpg" width="250px">